the-black-knight-01/Tabulo/README.md

 To use Tabulo, [TensorFlow](https://www.tensorflow.org/install/) must be installed beforehand.
 If you want **GPU support**, you should install the GPU version of TensorFlow with `pip install tensorflow-gpu`, or else you can use the CPU version using `pip install tensorflow`.

+We are using tesseract to extract data from table so you have to install tesseract also.
+[Follow this link to install tessersact](https://interviewbubble.com/install-tesseract-on-mac-linux-windows-centos/)

 ### 1.2 Installing Tabulo